Sue: Oh no. Not Chris Boucher again.

 The Doctor tells Toos that help is on its way.

-Leela finds Poul cowering under a table.
+Poul cowers under a table.

-Sue: He is working with the robots?
+Sue: Is he working with the robots?

 Me: He’s having a nervous breakdown.